Astros vs. Yankees MLB Betting Odds, Trends & Prediction

 Astros vs. Yankees MLB Betting Trends

-The total has gone UNDER in 12 of Houston’s last 17 games
+The total has gone UNDER in 7 of Houston’s last 8 games on the road

 Astros vs. Yankees MLB BETTING PREDICTION

 Take New York.
-The Yankees are 4-1 in their last five games overall, are 11-4 in their last 15 home games and are 9-2 in their last 11 games against an opponent from the American League West.
-On the other side, the Astros are 2-9 in their last 11 games versus the Yankees, which includes a mark of 0-7 in their last seven games versus New York.
-Houston is also 3-8 in its last 11 road games and is 3-10 in its last 13 games against an opponent from the American League East Division.
+The Yankees have won five out of their last six games overall, are 12-4 in their last 16 home games and are 10-2 in their last 12 games when facing an opponent from the American League West.
+On the other side, the Astros are just 2-10 in their last 12 games against the Yankees, which includes an eight-game losing streak versus New York.
+Houston has dropped nine of its last 12 road games as well.